 Student Support Services

 TRIO is our nation’s commitment to the dream of education for all Americans regardless of race, ethnic background or economic circumstances.
 The Center for Educational Opportunity (CeO) houses the federally-funded TRIO Student Support Services program.
 Student Support Services (SSS) provides many services similar to the CeO center including: academic advising, assistance with accessing campus services including financial aid, mentoring, tutoring, opportunities to participate in social/cultural activities, career/graduate school advising, and much more.
 Students interested in becoming an SSS participant must complete an application for the CeO program.
-Please apply here to complete an application for the Student Support Services through CeO.
+For more information about the application process, please refer to our apply webpage.

 History of the TRiO Programs